Alternate Definitions of Vector Space Dimension and Module Rank Using Isomorphisms: Introduction

 In the exposition of abstract vector space theory leading up to dimension, linear combinations and spans are first defined.
 The spanning set and linear independence are subsequently defined.
 A basis of a vector space is then defined as a linearly independent spanning set of that vector space, or it is equivalently defined as a set of vectors for which all vectors in the vector space can be represented as unique linear combinations of this basis.
 The size of a linearly independent set is less than or equal to the size of a spanning set, and this is demonstrated to show the number of elements in a basis is invariant.
 The dimension of a vector space is then the cardinality of every basis of the vector space.
 From here, it can be proven that any two vector spaces of equal dimension are isomorphic.
 The linear algebra texts \cite{axler}, \cite{halmos}, \cite{lang}, and \cite{roman} were used for reference, and they are examples of texts that follow the above approach to dimension.
+The rank of a module is also defined to be the invariant number of elements in a basis, which is a linearly independent generating set for that module.
+We used texts \cite{berrick keating}, \cite{hungerford}, \cite{lang2}, \cite{dummit foote}, and \cite{roman} as references, and they follow this approach.

-In this article, we present a different approach with an alternate definition for dimension called the isomorphic dimension.
+In this article, we present a different approach with an alternate definition for vector space dimension called the isomorphic dimension and an alternate definition of for module rank called the isomorphic rank.
 In the finite case, for a vector space over field $F$, we define the isomorphic dimension of the vector space to be equal $n$ if and only if there exists a linear isomorphism between $F^n$ and that vector space.
 There is a similar definition in the infinite case.
 This produces a reordering of the fundamental results of abstract vector space theory involving dimension.
 While the standard approach relies on sets of vectors of the vector space and elemental arguments, this approach focuses on linear transformations between vector spaces.
 With this alternate definition, we prove statements with functional arguments.
 Some arguments still require an appeal to elemental work, but most of these arguments involve vectors as outputs of the standard basis of $F^n$.
+In the finite case, definition of isomorphic rank of a module over a commutative ring $R$ with identity is equal to $n$ if and only if there exists an $R$-module isomorphism between $R^n$ and that module.
+There is a similar definition in the infinite case.